latticeboltzmann/2d-lb/script.md

 MF: And in this video we will be showing you a parallel implementation of the Lattice Boltzmann Method modeling a continuum scale fluid dynamics problem.
 First, Bryan, explain to us why are we using the Lattice Boltzman method and what in the world is it?

-BW: Matt -- the LBM is a method that uses local dynamic hoppers that interact with each other allowing us to calculate the field flow localy.
+BW: Matt -- the Lattice boltzmann is a method that uses local dynamic hoppers that interact with each other allowing us to calculate the field flow localy.
 We do this by calculating the density of these hoppers and update its location based on a stochastic approximation.
 In turn, we are able to eliminate the nasty non-linearity implicit in the analytical continuum model known as the Navier-Stokes equation.

 MF: But how can we benefit from using multiple threads to solve this problem?
 What are advantages of using the lattice boltzmann method?

 BW: The mothod is perfect for parallelization and can make great use of an architecture like the GPU because there is no limit in how much you can divide up the work between each processor.
 Except for potentially along the boundaries where we impose different boundary conditions, but even there most of times it is possible to parallelize.

-MF: Can we use complicated geometries as well?
+MF: Can we look at complex geometries as well?

 BW: Yes, as matter of fact we can use almost anything we want, as long as we refine the discretization well enough.
-The method is even great for computing flows around sharp corners, where other mothos would run into singularities.
+The method is even great for computing flows around sharp corners, which in other methos would run into singularities.

+MF: Wow, how awesome is that?
+Now let's talk about performance.
+What were the different stages of our project and how did each stage perform as far as computational efficiency?

+BW: Matt, as the graph shows, we were able to get performance improvements of x between Python and Cython, but what was really impressive was that we were able to get x times the MLUPS, which is ..., between Python and using OpenCL.
+These computations take in the order of ... secods vs the original ... minuites for the original naive code.

+MF: But how accurate are these simulations?

+BW: They are ssurprisingly very accurate.
+If we comapre against analytical solutios we see that the behaviour is the same.
+Also, if we compare the dyanimical solution to a COMOSOL simulation we get the same behavior.

+MF: Now let's look at the simulations results in action.
+Bryan, explain to what are the boundary conditions here, and what are we looking at.

+BW:

 * Instead of calculating derivatives in a nonlocal manner, lattice boltzmann uses a variety of hoppers that dynamically update the field locally